dymmond/esmerald/docs/en/docs/extras/forms.md

 As [explained here](./request-data.md#request-data), the handler is expecting a `data` field declared and from there you can pass more details about the form.

-!!!
-Tip
-    As of version 3.6.0, Esmerald also supports the `MultiPartForm` parameter.
-This parameter is the equivalent of doing `Body(media_type="application/x-www-form-urlencoded")`.

-    You can import it via `esmerald.params.MultiPartForm` or via:

-    ```python
-    from esmerald import MultiPartForm
-    ```

 ## Examples

 You can send the form in many different formats, for example: